fglmtt/coding/lectures/llms-for-swe.md

 #### 2.3.1.
 Software testing

 Software testing is the act of checking whether software satisfies expectations.
-Testing is iterative and may involve multiple cycles of the following stages, depending on the complexity of the system under test and testing requirements
+Testing is iterative and may involve multiple cycles of the following stages, depending on the complexity of the system under test and testing requirements.

 ```mermaid
 timeline